 Nm-Coastal Waters From James Island To Point Grenville 10

 To 60 Nm-Coastal Waters From James Island To Point

 Grenville Out 10 Nm-Coastal Waters From Point Grenville To

 Cape Shoalwater 10 To 60 Nm-Coastal Waters From Point

 Small Craft Advisory for rough bar until 11 AM PDT Thursday for

 Waters Strait Of Juan De Fuca-East Entrance U.S. Waters

 Strait Of Juan De Fuca.

-An illustrated version of this forecast discussion can be seen at
+You can see an illustrated version of this discussion at